Renewable Energy (RENG)

 RENG 480.
 Renewable Energy Internship Pr.
 (1 Credit)

-This course is designed to prepare students for an internship and assist them with the process of employment and career development in renewable energy.
-It formalizes internship planning and preparation to ensure that internships are conducted in a professional manner, follow program guidelines, and satisfy the goals and objectives of students, faculty advisors and employers.
+Gain the skills and knowledge to navigate the internship and job search processes, advancing your career in renewable energy.
+Develop and refine job application materials, internship proposals, and reporting documents.
+Learn about internship expectations to ensure professionalism, comply with program guidelines, and align with the goals of students, faculty advisors, and employers.
 Students must complete RENG 480 prior to enrolling in RENG 490 - Renewable Energy Internship.
-Pre-requisites: Junior standing in Renewable Energy B.Tech.
-1 credit (1 lecture hours), fall semester
+Prerequisite: Junior standing in Renewable Energy BTech.
+1 credit (1 lecture hours), fall semester.

 RENG 490.
 Renewable Energy Internship.
 (15 Credits)